Chinwuba22/AUDITS/COMMON-ATTACKS/Reentrancy-Attack/Readme.md

 - [Attack Contract](https://github.com/Chinwuba22/AUDITS/blob/main/COMMON-ATTACKS/Reentrancy-Attack/src/Classical-Type/Attack.sol)
 - [POC](https://github.com/Chinwuba22/AUDITS/blob/main/COMMON-ATTACKS/Reentrancy-Attack/test/ClassicalType.t.sol)

-Explanation: The reason why it is possible to exploit the `ClassicalType` contract is because its withdraw function fails to update the state of the msg.sender before the external call.
+Explanation: Classical Reentrancy is generally used to refer to the simplest form of an reentrnacy.
+From the scenario above, the reason why it is possible to exploit the `ClassicalType` contract is because its withdraw function fails to update the state of the msg.sender before the external call.
 That is, because it failed to comply with CEI.

 ```
 function withdraw() public {